Which Photochromic Lenses Should I Get?

 Polycarbonate photochromic lenses are more impact-resistant than regular photochromic lenses.
 The Vision Ease LifeRx® polycarbonate photochromic lenses are a good choice for rimless glasses and kids’ glasses.

-There is a significant price difference between Zenni photochromic lenses and the other two brands.
+There is a significant price difference between Zenni photochromic lenses and other name brand photochromic lenses.

-Zenni photochromic lenses range in price from $19-$29, depending on the tint; Vision Ease LifeRx® polycarbonate photochromic lenses are $66; and Transitions® VII photochromic lenses range in price from $69-$169, depending on the lens index.
+For single vision lenses, Zenni photochromic lenses range in price from $29.00-$59.95, depending on the lens index and if you select a regular photochromic versus a Blokz™ Photochromic lens.
+Vision Ease LifeRx® polycarbonate photochromic lenses are $66; and Transitions® VII photochromic lenses range in price from $69-$169, depending on the lens index.
+For progressive lenses, there will be additional cost.

 What lens index is available for each type of photochromic lenses?

-Are photochromic lenses available for progressives and bifocals?
+Are photochromic lenses available for progressive and bifocals?

-Progressives can be ordered with any photochromic lenses.
+Standard progressives can be ordered with any photochromic lens.
+(Workspace Progressives, intended for near work, do not offer photochromic lenses).
 For bifocals, only the 1.57 Zenni photochromic lenses are available.